The Ultimate Guide to Choosing Marine Aids to Navigation Solutions

 0

-The Coast Guard is the agency responsible for maintaining aids to navigation on U.S. waters that are under federal jurisdiction or that serve the needs of the U.S. armed forces.
-On bodies of water wholly within the boundaries of a single state, and not navigable to the sea, the Coast Guard grants the state responsibility for establishing and maintaining aids to navigation.
-The U.S. Corps of Engineers is responsible for many of the canals, dams, locks, and other man-made waterways in the country.
-The Corps also is responsible for the regulation of mooring buoys in all navigable U.S. Waters.
+The Coast Guard is tasked with maintaining aids to navigation on U.S. waters under federal jurisdiction or those serving U.S. armed forces' needs.
+In state-bound bodies of water that are not sea-navigable, the Coast Guard assigns responsibility to the state for establishing and maintaining these aids.
+Additionally, the U.S. Corps of Engineers manages many canals, dams, locks, and other man-made waterways, as well as regulates mooring buoys in navigable U.S. waters.

-The individual Coast Guard districts also may grant permission to private groups and citizens to place "Private" Aids to Navigation.
-These aids allow individuals or organizations the ability to mark privately maintained channels, zones or waterways.
-These aids must be pre-approved, and must be maintained by the individual or organization.
+Coast Guard districts can permit private groups and citizens to set up "Private" Aids to Navigation.
+These aids allow marking privately maintained channels, zones, or waterways.
+However, they must be pre-approved and properly maintained by the individual or organization.

 Types of Aids to Navigation

-Caution: Do not count on floating aids to always maintain their precise charted positions, or unerringly display their characteristics.
-The Coast Guard works constantly to keep aids on station and functioning properly, but obstacles to perfect performance are so great that complete reliability is impossible.
-Only use floating aids for use as a navigation fix when you cannot see a fixed point of reference.
+Caution: Do not rely on floating aids to always maintain their precise charted positions or display their characteristics correctly.
+While the Coast Guard strives for precision, complete reliability is impossible.
+Only use floating aids for navigation when fixed reference points are unavailable.

 Aids to Navigation Systems

-The "LATERAL" system is the familiar RED RIGHT RETURNING system, meaning that on all navigable waters returning from sea, the red even-numbered marks are on the starboard (right) side of the channel and the green odd-numbered marks are on the port (left) side of the channel.
-Numbers on the marks ascend when traveling from sea to harbor--if you don't have a compass and become disoriented on the water, you will always know you are heading upstream if the buoy numbers get larger as you travel.
+The "LATERAL" system uses the RED RIGHT RETURNING principle, meaning red even-numbered marks are on the starboard (right) side and green odd-numbered marks on the port (left) side when returning from sea.
+Numbers on these marks ascend as you travel from the sea to the harbor—useful if you are disoriented and lack a compass.

 Port Side Odd Numbered Aids